An orchidectomy is a surgical procedure to remove one of both testicles.

 Immediately following surgery you will be taken to a recovery area.
 Nurses will monitor your blood pressure and pulse until you are fully awake.
 You will then be taken to a ward.

 We will give you pain relief medication.
-Be sure and let us know if you are still in any pain or discomfort.
+Let us know if you are still in any pain or discomfort.
 You may be given antibiotics to prevent infection.

 Some patients can go home the evening after their surgery, however you may need to spend one night in hospital.

-Be sure and arrange for someone to drive you home on your day of discharge.
-Continue to take any pain relief medication.
+You will need toarrange for someone to drive you home on your day of discharge.
+You should continue to take any pain relief medication when you're home as prescribed.

 You will be able to take a daily shower but should avoid a bath until your wound is fully healed.

-If you experience any increase in redness about your wound or your wound begins to leak please telephone a member of our healthcare team.
+If you experience any increase in redness about your wound or your wound begins to leak please call a member of our healthcare team.

 You should avoid any heavy lifting, riding a bicycle and active sports activities for 2-4 weeks after your procedure.
-Be sure and discuss any return to work and when you can resume driving with your consultant.
+Please discuss your return to work and when you can resume driving with your consultant.

 If you have been diagnosed with a tumour you may need to return to hospital for follow-up scans, blood tests or further treatment.
 Your consultant will advise if this is necessary in your first post-surgery review appointment.